We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Cons:

-– Can’t add a 2-bike extension and a bit cumbersome to remove.
+– Can’t add a 2-bike extension.

 Why it’s Great

-For the best swing away bike rack that money can buy, choose the RockyMounts AfterParty.
-Featuring a sturdy frame, quality components, and a simple swing-away system, the AfterParty is a real treat to use.
 The RockyMounts AfterParty uses two ratcheting arms that securely hold bikes in place, it’s super quick and easy to load, and it works well for everything from 20-inch kids bikes to full-suspension 29ers.
 And as the name suggests, the swing-away feature allows unencumbered access to the rear of the vehicle.
-One final praiseworthy trait is that it has a max load capacity of 60 pounds per bike, making it compatible with most e-bikes.
+One final praiseworthy trait is that it has a max load capacity of 60 pounds per bike, making it compatible with most electric bikes.
 If having full access to the rear of your van, pickup truck, or SUV is a top priority, the RockyMounts AfterParty is your best option.

 How it Compares

-There are very few swing away bike racks on the market, making the RockyMounts AfterParty a standout option.
-However, there is one viable competitor, which is RockyMounts’ own BackStage.
-Like the AfterParty, the BackStage features a sturdy design, quality construction, and allows for unencumbered access to the back of a vehicle.
+Like the AfterParty, the RockyMounts BackStage features a sturdy design, quality construction, and allows for unencumbered access to the back of a vehicle.
 Nevertheless, the AfterParty’s dual ratcheting arms are more refined and there’s less use of plastic throughout, making it the higher-quality option.
-Furthermore, the AfterParty can accommodate bikes that are five inches longer than what the BackStage can handle, which is important for extra-large riders big bikes.
-While the BackStage comes at a more budget-friendly price, about $300 less than the AfterParty, if you’re looking for the best swing away bike rack, then the AfterParty is the easy choice.
+Furthermore, the AfterParty can accommodate bikes that are five inches longer than what the BackStage can handle, which is important for extra-large bikes.
+If you’re looking for the best swing away bike rack, then the AfterParty is the easy choice for the reasons listed above.

 Shop the RockyMounts AfterParty at: